Generalized Convolutional Neural Networks for Point Cloud Data: Architecture

 \section{Architecture}

 The architecture presented not only consumes point clouds natively, but also produces point clouds in the same format, making it useful in the same exact ways and circumstances as conventional CNNs.
 This new layer also closely mirrors conventional CNN layers in that it involves a shared filter that is applied only locally.
-These filters can be visualized, and will bear resemblance to filters learned in 2D CNNs, with the first layer commonly performing tasks such as edge detection.
+These filters can also be visualized, albeit with a more generalized technique that we describe later, and will bear resemblance to filters learned in 2D CNNs, with the first layer commonly performing tasks such as edge detection.

 For the sake of illustration, we will demonstrate a network with one generalized convolution, one fully connected layer, and a simplified two dimensional problem as an example.
 It is given the task of classifying 2d point clouds as squares or circles.
 While this problem is trivial, it gives us an understanding of the behavior of this architecture.
 We present results on the ModelNet10 dataset later on.